The Lieutenancy of Tyne and Wear

 The individual may have been involved in social enterprises or promoting business enterprises in disadvantaged communities.
 There are a whole range of activities that may result in an individual being nominated for this award.

-The Queen’s Award for Voluntary Service is an annual award for outstanding achievement by groups who volunteer their own time to enhance and improve the quality of life of others.
+The King’s Award for Voluntary Service is an annual award for outstanding achievement by groups who volunteer their own time to enhance and improve the quality of life of others.
 Information on the nomination process is available on the Directgov site.

-Queen's Award for Voluntary Service, Winners 2022
+The King’s Award for Voluntary Service, Winners 2024: